Tag Archives: Surveyor

 The name was adopted in 1925 to recognize surveyor Dalby Brooks Morkill [1880–1955].

 Morkill was born in Sherbrooke, Québec, and came to British Columbia in 1898.
 He received his commission as a British Columbia Land Surveyor in 1910.
 Morkill was employed in 1912 by the British Columbia government making surveys on the Fraser River between Horsey Creek and Holmes River.
-In 1913, with Alan S. Thompson, Morkill surveyed between the Goat River and Catfish Creek.
+In 1913, with Alan S. Thompson, Morkill surveyed between Goat River and Catfish Creek.

 The Morkill River is known locally as the Smoky River, a name that dates back to at least 1909.
 (There is also a Smoky River in Alberta, headwaters at Robson Pass.)